 All court-appointed attorneys for children, whether in the role of child's attorney or best interests attorney, must have adequate training or experience to discharge their duties with competence.
 States are encouraged to adopt state-wide standards of practice for all children's attorneys through court rule or rule promulgated by the state bar regulatory agency or otherwise.
-Such standards of practice should include a description of required training in applicable statutory codes, case law and court procedures, the dynamics of child abuse and neglect, domestic violence, child development and child psychology, treatment issues, communication with children, cultural awareness, and the impact of separation and long-term consequences to a child of being in temporary care.
+Such standards of practice should include a description of required training in applicable statutory codes, case law and court procedures, the dynamics of child abuse and neglect, child development and child psychology, treatment issues, communication with children, cultural awareness, and the impact of separation and long-term consequences to a child of being in temporary care.
 In addition, mandatory periodic training requirements exist in many states to ensure that children's counsel continue to meet standards of competence on an ongoing basis.

 Before making an appointment, courts should be satisfied that the attorney possesses the relevant qualifications established by law or rule.
-Courts may rely on agencies or child advocacy organizations for lists of available attorneys with appropriate training and experience, but this section contemplates that in each case a particular lawyer will be appointed by name for each child.
 Children's attorneys and best interests attorneys should become familiar with the ABA Abuse and Neglect Standards, the suggested amendments to those standards adopted by the National Association of Counsel for Children, and the ABA Custody Standards.
-Also, in making an appointment under this Act, the court should ensure that the attorney's caseload is not so burdensome as to undermine his or her ability to competently serve as the child's representative and to fulfill the duties identified in Sections 11-13.
-See ABA Abuse and Neglect Standards L-1 (providing duty of trial courts to control size of court-appointed caseloads).
+Also, in making an appointment under this Act, the court should ensure that the attorney's caseload is not so burdensome as to undermine his or her ability to competently serve as the child's representative and to fulfill the duties identified in Sections 11-

+13. See ABA Abuse and Neglect Standards L-1 (providing duty of trial courts to control size of court-appointed caseloads).
 For effective representation, a lawyer must be able to engage in certain essential tasks, including meeting with his or her client, interviewing relevant witnesses, conducting investigation and discovery, and reviewing records pertaining to the child.
 The National Association of Counsel for Children has recommended that a child's lawyer represent no more than 100 clients at a time.
 See Testimony of Marvin Ventrell, NACC Executive Director, Kenny A. ex rel.
 Winn v.
 Perdue, 356 F. Supp.
 2d 1353 (N.D.
 Ga.
 2005).